Last updated on September 27th, 2021

 Ang means red in Hokkian dialect.
 Ku means tortoise.
 Kue means cake (it’s a very broad term as it covers from the cream frosted cake to steamed cake like this and anything in between).
 Traditionally ang ku kue is made red in color (The Chinese loves red).
-My mom made ang ku kue for both my kids’ one-month celebrations.
-As I mentioned in my previous ang ku kueh post that this cake is often made for celebration such as birthday, baby’s one-month celebration, and pretty much other joyous occasions.
+It is named as such because of its shape that resembles tortoise.

 I got this Wilton Food Writer Edible Color Markers in various color that I used to make this red dot on top of the ang ku kue before steaming them.
 Like I said, the Chinese couldn’t get enough red 🙂

 And I’m just loving this tea pot I got form a thrift shop!
 Made in Japan too!
 Such a perfect companion for food styling and that afternoon tea 😉

 - Banana leaves cut into 20 pieces of 4x4 inch square

 - Neutral-tasting cooking oil for brushing